 The VHDs used in Azure are .vhd files stored as page blobs in a standard or premium storage account in Azure.
 For details about page blobs, see Understanding block blobs and page blobs.
 For details about premium storage, see High-performance premium storage and Azure VMs.

 Azure supports the fixed disk VHD format.
 The fixed format lays the logical disk out linearly within the file, so that disk offset X is stored at blob offset X. A small footer at the end of the blob describes the properties of the VHD.
-Often, the fixed format wastes space because most disks have large unused ranges in them.
+Often, the fixed-format wastes space because most disks have large unused ranges in them.
 However, Azure stores .vhd files in a sparse format, so you receive the benefits of both the fixed and dynamic disks at the same time.
-For more details, see Getting started with virtual hard disks.
+For more information, see Getting started with virtual hard disks.

-All .vhd files in Azure that you want to use as a source to create disks or images are read-only, except the .vhd files uploaded or copied to Azure storage by the user (which can be either read-write or read-only).
+All VHD files in Azure that you want to use as a source to create disks or images are read-only, except the .vhd files uploaded or copied to Azure storage by the user (which can be either read-write or read-only).
 When you create a disk or image, Azure makes copies of the source .vhd files.
 These copies can be read-only or read-and-write, depending on how you use the VHD.

 When you create a virtual machine from an image, Azure creates a disk for the virtual machine that is a copy of the source .vhd file.
 To protect against accidental deletion, Azure places a lease on any source .vhd file that’s used to create an image, an operating system disk, or a data disk.